UniversalRobots/Universal_Robots_ROS2_Description/doc/robot_frames.rst

 ============

 The URDF model uses multiple frames in the robot's base.
-This page describes why that is and what the purpose of each of that frames is.
+This page describes why that is and what the purpose of each of those frames is.
 In particular, there are three frames representing the robot's base:

 - ``base_link`` - This serves as the root link if the kinematic chain.
 It follows `REP-103